dazham/iimveck/README.md

-# Convertify
+# iimveck

-The best user-friendly Chrome extension to:
+The best user-friendly chromium extension to:

 - Convert images directly from the browser
 - Download  direcly any formats through the context menu